How to Choose Your Whitewater Helmet

 Shred Ready

-For paddlers with rounder domes, check out Shred Ready.
+For paddlers with rounder heads, check out Shred Ready whitewater helmets.
 If you like the Sweet Wanderer but it doesn’t quite fit your head, the Shred Ready Standard Halfcut is a great choice instead.
-Rafters like the Shred Ready Zeta as it is fairly minimal and wears like a baseball cap.
+Whitewater rafters like the Shred Ready Zeta as it is fairly minimal and wears like a baseball cap.
 Shred Ready’s range of included foam inserts, as well as the HOG (“Hand of God”) Retention System allows for fine-tuning of the fit.

 WRSI